Image 1 of 7

 Get notified by email when this product is in stock.

 Canada violet has a white flower, much like cream violet with the purple stripes that guide pollinators into the flower, but the backside of the top petals is lavender in color (see photos) and the center of the flower is yellow.
 Another way to differentiate these violets is by leaf size.
-Cream violet has rather small leaves while Canada violet has rather large leaves.
+Cream violet has rather small leaves while Canada violet has larger leaves.

-Canada violets are most at home in rich woodlands with plants like goldenseal, yellow violets, dwarf ginseng, Virginia water leaf, harbinger of spring, and cutleaf toothwort.
+Canada violets are most at home in rich woodlands with companion plants like goldenseal, yellow violets, dwarf ginseng, Virginia water leaf, harbinger of spring, and cutleaf toothwort.
 They may persist after logging and can grow in lesser habitat.

 Canada Violet (Viola canadensis)